Dahlgren/arma-server-web-admin/README.md

 port | Web port to use
-host | IP or Hostname to listen on type | Which kind of server to use, can be 'linux', 'windows' or 'wine'
+host | IP or Hostname to listen on type | Which kind of server to use, can be 'linux', 'windows' or 'wine' auth | If both username and password is set, HTTP Basic Auth will be used

 ## How to Use